sailshq/lodash/README.md

 [Lodash](http://lodash.com) is free and open source under the [MIT License](https://github.com/lodash/lodash/blob/3.10.1/LICENSE).

+All ad hoc additions in this repo are also MIT-licensed.

 ### Sails framework license

 The [Sails framework](http://sailsjs.com) is free and open-source under the [MIT License](http://sailsjs.com/license).